 - A) Graduate of a medical school in the United States or Canada accredited by the Liaison Committee on Medical Education (LCME). - B) Graduate of college of osteopathic medicine in the United States accredited by the American Osteopathic Association (AOA). - C) Graduate of a medical school outside the United States or Canada which meets one of the following criteria: - a.
-Has received a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG); or - b.
-Has full and unrestricted license to practice in a U.S. licensing jurisdiction in his or her current ACGME specialty/subspecialty program; or - c.
-Graduate of medical school outside the United States and completed a Fifth Pathway program provided by an LCME-accredited medical school.
+Holds a currently valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment; or, - b.
+Holds a full and unrestricted license to practice medicine in a U.S. licensing jurisdiction in his or her current ACGME specialty/subspecialty program.

 The individual residency program reviews the applications, recommendation letters, Dean's Letter and the ECFMG certificate.
-Based on criteria specific to the individual program, a decision is made whether to invite the applicant to a personal interview with their program in Canton.
-Applicants with a J1 or H1B visa will be eligible for admission to the programs.
+Based on criteria specific to the individual program, a decision is made whether to invite the applicant to a personal interview with their program.
+Applicants with a J1 or H-1B visa will be eligible for admission to the programs.
 Other visas will be considered on an individual basis.